-b) Describe the organization's processes for managing climaterelated risks.
+3b) Describe the organization's processes for managing climate-related risks.

-To summarize, climate risks are identified by individual functions (see below) and then collated by the ESG team.
-The ESG team regularly briefs and aligns with the ESG review board and board of directors' committees on these items.
-In addition, the internal audit team performs an annual risk assessment process to identify current and future risks to the company, and there is a category that currently includes climate-related risks.
-Going forward, climate-related risk will be a dedicated category.
+To summarize, climate risks are identified by individual functions (see below) and then collated by our ESG working groups.
+The ESG working groups regularly brief and align with the Compliance Committee and BOD committees on these items.
+In addition, the internal audit team performs an annual risk assessment process to identify current and future risks to the company, including climate-related risks.